SeongokRyu/protein_tutorial/README.md

-# protein_tutorial
-Tutorial for AI for protein structure prediction and design
+# Tutorial for AI for protein structure prediction and design